 Formatting is the process where the data on the USB drive is completely erased and a new file format system is written on the device.
-The user can choose the file format system to be used prior to formatting.
-The most common file system used by Windows computers is NTFS.
-You can also use FAT32 or ExFAT if you want the USB drive to work on Mac systems too.
+The user can choose the file format system to be used before formatting.
+On the other hand, formating is the process of data recovery from a storage device (which can be a hard drive, a camera memory card, or a USB pen drive) that was formatted.

 Why do people format when they can just delete all the files and call it a day?
 The answer can be just summed up in one sentence.
 There are multiple reasons why you would want to choose format over just deleting the files from a USB drive.
 Let us review some of them!

 - Virus or Malware: Since flash drives are often connected to many computers, the chances of it getting affected by a virus is quite high.
 And when it is indeed affected by virus or malware, the best option you can do to wipe out all the viruses is by formatting the USB drive.